-Gareth Lewis is a UK Americana artist from Swansea, Wales.
-He has a long career in the music industry as a songwriter, musician and singer.
+Gareth Lewis is a UK singer, songwriter and musician from Swansea, Wales with a long career in the music industry.

 Gareth was involved in music from a young age, he was taught to play guitar by his dad, which instilled a passionate interest and he formed his first band Squeezebox during his last year of school with his two best friends.
 He started writing songs and a series of bands followed, but it was when Gareth first bought his first Dobro resonator guitar that he developed his own voice as a songwriter.
 This was a catalyst for forming Dukes Of Hafod with songwriter Richard Fender.
 Together they wrote roots, earthy Americana and alternative country songs and released an album ‘All Roads Lead Here’.
 One of their earliest singles ‘Bloodwater’ made them artist of the week on BBC Wales.